Mandatory Directive for Agricultural, Food Packing, and Food Processing – PDF:

 The agricultural, food packing, and food processing industries provide vital services that support the nation’s food supply chain.
 These industries include businesses that raise animals, crops, or crop trees both indoors and outdoors (including horticulture, crops grown within greenhouses, livestock farming, fish farms, and diaries) and that pack or process agricultural products, including meat, fish, dairy, or produce.
 Because agricultural businesses often house and feed their workers onsite and because these industries often involve shared workplace transportation, they face unique challenges for preventing and controlling the spread of COVID-19.
 In addition, many food processing and packing operations have been hotspots for COVID-19 transmission because of their work environments, including ventilation conditions and processing lines and other areas that facilitate close contact among workers.

 This Directive explains how agricultural, food packing, and food processing businesses may operate.
 This Directive is mandatory, and failure to follow it is a violation of the Health Officer’s Order issued on October 5, 2020 (“Order”).
-Agricultural, food packing, and food processing businesses must comply with the Order and all requirements of this Directive.
+Agricultural, food packing, and food processing businesses must comply with the Order, all requirements of this Directive, and all requirements of applicable State industry-specific guidance.

 The Order imposes several restrictions on all businesses and activities to ensure that the County stays as safe as possible, including but not limited to the following: